 In this article, we’ll cover everything you need to put in a speculative job application letter that wins over employers and reveals hidden job opportunities.
-That includes:
+Let’s begin with an example.

 Here’s the cover letter format for a speculative cover letter.
 You can download this example, or copy and paste it into your word processor.